Queensland Conveyancing FAQ

 The cooling off period in QLD is a 5 business day statutory right that property purchasers have up their sleeve.
 If a buyer elects to termite under cooling off, there is a 0.25% of the purchase price penalty.
 Note: cooling-off periods can be shortened or waived, if the buyer agrees and signs a form, and cooling-off does not apply to auction purchases in QLD!

 When calculating the cooling-off dates, the first business day is calculated from when the contract of sale is sent to the buyer on a particular day at any time.
-For example, if the contract is sent at 11pm on 29 May 2024, as long as that date is a business day (I.e not a weekend or public holiday), then it will count as the first of the 5 business days for cooling off!
+For example, say the contract is sent at 11pm on 29 May 2024.
+As long as that date is a business day (i.e. not a weekend or public holiday), it will count as the first of the 5 business days for cooling off!
 If it is sent on a non-business day, the first day of the cooling off will rollover to the next business day!

 Fun fact – a follow-up sale after an unsuccessful auction (before 5pm on the second business day), in which the buyer was a registered bidder & option contracts (or a sale contract formed as the result of an option contract) are also exempt from the statutory cooling off period.

 Obviously, I am talking about the Additional Foreign Acquirer Duty.
 More commonly referred to as AFAD.
 As at 01 July 2024, the AFAD duty increased, to 8% of the purchase price of a residential property in QLD.
-This means that, if you want to buy a $1M property, on top of the standard Transfer Duty you need to pay, there is an Additional Foreign Acquirer Duty of 8%.
+This means that if you want to buy a $1M property, there is an Additional Foreign Acquirer Duty of 8% on top of the standard Transfer Duty.
 So, in this example $80k!
 That is on TOP of the regular Stamp Duty.
 You are “foreign” if you are not an Australian Citizen or Permanent Resident.
 You are required to pay AFAD if you are foreign.

 There are some exemptions – for example if you are foreign and marrying an Aussie / Permanent Resident.
 If you want to know more about AFAD – we have done a blog on this topic in depth.
 Fun fact – before 01 July 2024, the AFAD rate was 7%!
 Need help with conveyancing?
 Empire Legal.